minhdang241/hadoop-docker/README.md

 </configuration>
 ```

-Then you can update Namenode default address in core-site.xml:
+Then update Namenode’s Container address (this will be defined during container’s run-time) on  in core-site.xml:
 ```
 <configuration>